awsdocs/amazon-dynamodb-developer-guide/doc_source/LowLevelDotNetQuerying.md

 Reply ( Id, ReplyDateTime, Message, PostedBy, ...)
 ```

-In this example, you execute variations of "Find replies for a thread "DynamoDB Thread 1" in forum "DynamoDB"\.
+In this example, you run variations of "Find replies for a thread "DynamoDB Thread 1" in forum "DynamoDB"\.
 + Find replies for a thread\.
 + Find replies for a thread\.
 Specify the `Limit` query parameter to set page size\.